 It is part of DSMZ's responsibility to ensure that depositors of organisms in the culture collection, as well as recipients of cultures are aware of their obligations under the Convention on Biological Diversity and its Nagoya Protocol.
 Of particular relevance in this respect is article 15 of the CBD.
 This article emphasizes the sovereign right of individual countries to genetic resources within their borders and states that no such materials should be removed without agreement between the collector of samples and the competent authority in the country of origin of the microbial genetic resources.
 It is the responsibility of depositors and end users to ensure that these undertakings are complied with.

 Notice to Recipients - End user obligations under the CBD and the NP

-It is the responsibility of all recipients of DSMZ cultures to ensure that the use of organisms received complies with the general requirements of the CBD and with any regulations drawn up by the country of origin of the culture and your own country.
-With a view to traceability, passing on of cultures to third parties is not permitted.
-DSMZ accepts no responsibility for the breach of any requirements relating to the CBD.
+It is the responsibility of all recipients of DSMZ cultures to ensure that the use of organisms received complies with the general requirements of the CBD and the NP and with any regulations drawn up by the country of origin of the culture and your own country.
+In particular commercial uses of the cultures are not permitted unless duly negotiated with the country of origin.
+Additionally, with a view to traceability, passing on of cultures to third parties is not permitted.
+DSMZ accepts no responsibility for the breach of any requirements relating to the CBD or NP.

 Notice to Depositors

-As a consequence of ratification of the Convention on Biological Diversity (CBD) it is your responsibility as depositor to ensure the MGRs were collected in agreement with the country of origin and that the deposit of the samples in an open collection does not infringe any national obligations.
-DSMZ will not accept deposits without disclosure of the country of origin (see DSMZ- accession form).
+As a consequence of the coming into force of the CBD and its NP it is your responsibility as depositor to ensure that the microbial genetic resources were collected in agreement with the country of origins' regulations and that the deposit of the samples in an open collection does not infringe any national obligations in your country.
+DSMZ will not accept deposits without disclosure of the country of origin (see DSMZ- accession form) and a respective documentation.